spiceai/spice-java/README.md

 ### Memory Configuration

 The `SpiceClient` uses an Arrow `RootAllocator` for managing off-heap memory.
-By default, it allows unlimited memory allocation.
+By default, it limits memory to 50% of the JVM's maximum heap size or 1GB, whichever is lower.
 To prevent OOM issues in constrained environments, you can limit the maximum memory:

 ```java
 SpiceClient client = SpiceClient.builder()
     .withMaxMemory(1024 * 1024 * 1024L) // 1GB limit
     .build();
 ```

-You can also set the limit via the `SPICE_MAX_MEMORY` environment variable (in bytes).
-If both are provided, the builder method takes precedence.

 ### Spice.ai Runtime commands